samene/surfers/docs/DEMO_GUIDE.md

 ## 🎯 Hackathon Demo Overview

-This MVP demonstrates a real-time shark detection and alert system for surfers using IoT devices, geofencing, and drone surveillance.
+This MVP demonstrates an **AI-powered** shark detection and alert system for surfers leveraging **5G network slicing** and **CAMARA APIs** (Linux Foundation open source project, made available by Telstra in conjunction with Nokia).
+The system uses geofencing and AI-driven drone surveillance to provide real-time alerts.

 ## 🏗️ Architecture Highlights